THE DOCTORAL PROGRAM IN PHILOSOPHY

 The following may count as distribution units:

 - Successful completion of an ordinary graduate-level course or seminar in the Department of Philosophy in the subject area of the distribution requirement.
 The course instructor shall determine whether the course may satisfy a distribution requirement in a given area and announce this at the beginning of term.
-The Proseminar shall always provide an opportunity for students to earn two distribution units; however, work pertaining to each unit must be separately certified to have attained at least B+ quality.

 - Completion of Philosophy 596 (Reading Course) or 598 (Independent Literature Survey), provided the faculty advisor agrees in advance that the course satisfies a distribution requirement in a given area.
 (Maximum: 1 unit.)